ArjunaAcchaDipa/CTF-writeups/KillerQueen-2021/zoom2win/README.md

 ```

 Now all we need to do is just run the program!

 ![](zoom2win-serverTry.png)

-But sadly we didn't get the flag :(
+Wait what?
+Sadly we didn't get the flag :(

 After some research, it seems the problem is stack alignment (Reference: [Buffer overflow stack alignment](https://youtu.be/vqNQe9xjz2Q)).
 From the youtube video, all that we need is just the address of return in main function and add it before add the address of flag into the payload.